Sacraments

 HOLY ORDERS

 In the Sacrament of Holy Orders, or Ordination, the Priest being ordained, vows to lead other Catholics by bringing them the sacraments (especially the Eucharist), by proclaiming the Gospel, and by providing other means to holiness.
 Holy Orders is the Sacrament by which Bishops, Priests and Deacons are ordained and receive the power and grace to perform their sacred duties.
 The sacred rite by which orders are conferred is called ordination.
-Through the Sacrament of Holy Orders the Holy Spirit imparts that tremendous power, to the ordained Priest, to call Jesus Christ, Himself, down upon the altar.
-It is the sacrifice of the Mass that the Priest exercises the supreme degree of his holy office.
-We must also remember, that it is only by this sacred, ordained power to act, "in persona Christi," that the Priest has the power to forgive in Christ's name, the sins of men.

 If you feel God is calling you to the Priesthood or to become a Deacon please contact Father Kris at (908) 638-6211.

-RITE OF CHRISTIAN INITIATION OF ADULTS
+ORDER OF CHRISTIAN INITIATION OF ADULTS

-The R.C.I.A. program is not a Sacrament but is a Religious Education Program for non-Catholic adults who are interested in becoming Catholic or for Catholics who have not received all the Sacraments of Initiation (Baptism, Reconciliation, Holy Communion, Confirmation).
+The O.C.I.A. program is not a Sacrament but is a Religious Education Program for non-Catholic adults who are interested in becoming Catholic or for Catholics who have not received all the Sacraments of Initiation (Baptism, Reconciliation, Holy Communion, Confirmation).
 Candidates who were baptized into another Christian church, who wish to become Catholic, can also enter the program.
 Candidates will be received into the Church at the Easter Vigil.